Skaled/Skaled-Core/README.md

 Check the **[Documentation](https://github.com/Skaled/Skaled-Core/wiki)**! <br>
-This software will include all the others one!  <br>

 **How updates will work?** <br>
 v1.number (ex.
 1) - Important update, that includes a lot of features that work properly <br>